 Yogurt may be packed with calcium, brimming with live cultures that could help boost Baby’s immune system, and gentle on the digestive systems of children with lactose sensitivities, but its real appeal for Baby is its texture.
 The coagulated texture of yogurt is ideal for staying on shallow, rounded baby spoons, even when your little mealtime explorer starts making some more radical movements.
 Once Baby is at least 6 months old, yogurt is a great early food option.

 Lentils aren’t just for vegetarians, though they’re not bad for that either.
-Lentils are packed full of both protein and iron, and when they’re cooked, they’re the perfect squishy, mushy texture to help Baby start to get used to textured food, as he starts to transition away from purees.
-And if they is still in his puree phase, they’re also easy to puree or mash.
+Lentils are packed full of both protein and iron, and when they’re cooked, they’re the perfect squishy, mushy texture to help Baby start to get used to textured food, as they start to transition away from purees.
+And if they is still in their puree phase, they’re also easy to puree or mash.

 - Mandarin oranges

 If you and Baby are embarking on a self-feeding adventure, it’s probably a good idea to brace yourself for things to get a little messy.
 To save yourself a lot of cleaning trouble, try choosing finger-feeding-friendly foods for their earliest meals.
 Mandarin orange slices cut down to the right size are definitely a good place to start – they’re easy to grip, not so easy to smear, and Baby may get a little sticky eating them, but that’s probably the worst of it.
 They’re also a great source of vitamin C and vitamin A.